lore95/DataFusion/src/Pressure Readings/ReadMe.txt

-# Project Title
+# Project Title: Wii Balance Board Data Reading

-This section will be used for the code implemented for the reading of data from pressure boards
+This project contains code for connecting and reading data from the Wii Balance Board using RISC-V based microcontroller boards.

 ## Description

-In this folder, you will be able to connect the Wii Balance Board with your laptop
+In this repository, you will find tools to connect the Wii Balance Board to your laptop, capture sensor data, and analyze it.
+The project includes code for setting up the board, reading sensor data, and processing the data for visualization and analysis.

 ## Getting Started

+### Prerequisites

+Before you begin, ensure you have the following installed on your system:

+- A Windows-based laptop
+- RISC-V toolchain installed (Instructions below)
+- PowerShell

 ### Dependencies

-*For this project, you need to connect the Wii Balance Board with your laptop.
-For this some dependencies are required

-### Installing the drivers

-* This link will help you to install the development environment for the RISC-V based microcontroller boards used https://canvas.kth.se/courses/19538/pages/install-development-environment
-* When you arrive to step 3, you can open /toolchain-gd32v/projects/wiiboard
-* You need to compile main.c following the step 5 instruction and then you're done with connecting the chips to your laptop!

-*These instructions are for Windows users
-* You can go in your PowerShell and write these instructions
-* Disconnect USB wire
-* Write [System.IO.Ports.SerialPort]::getportnames()
-* Connect USB wire
-* Write [System.IO.Ports.SerialPort]::getportnames()
-* Then you can see there is one more COM, remember its name
-* These above instructions can be done once instead you know the COM Port name of your board

-* Compile these following instructions one by one
-* $portName = "COM6"
-* $baudRate = 9600
-* $serialPort = New-Object System.IO.Ports.SerialPort $portName, $baudRate, None, 8, One
-* $serialPort.Open()
-* try {
->>     while ($true) {
->>         if ($serialPort.BytesToRead -gt 0) {
->>             $data = $serialPort.ReadLine()
->>             Write-Host $data
->>         }
->>         Start-Sleep -Milliseconds 100  # Delay to avoid excessive CPU usage
->>     }
->> } catch {
->>     Write-Error "An error occurred: $_"
->> } finally {
->>     # Close the COM port when done
->>     $serialPort.Close()
->>     Write-Host "COM port closed."
->> }

-* If you can see values, so the installation is working

-### Executing program

-*/toolchain-gd32v/projects/wiiboard/data_read.py enables you to plot the datas and save them into a json file */toolchain-gd32v/projects/wiiboard/sensor_data/sensitivity.py enables you to find the relationship between the values and the weight put on the sensors

-## Help

-Any advise for common problems or issues, please contact Marwan Zarouf
+For proper functionality, the Wii Balance Board must be connected to your laptop via USB.
+The following dependencies are required:

+- RISC-V toolchain setup for development
+- PowerShell for running commands

+### Installing the Drivers

+Follow these steps to install the required drivers and development environment:

+1. Install the RISC-V based microcontroller toolchain by following the instructions provided here: [KTH Development Environment Setup](https://canvas.kth.se/courses/19538/pages/install-development-environment)
+2. After reaching step 3 in the instructions, navigate to `/toolchain-gd32v/projects/wiiboard`.
+3. Compile the `main.c` file by following step 5 in the guide.
+4. This process will complete the connection setup between the Wii Balance Board and your laptop.

+### PowerShell Setup (For Windows Users)

+Once the drivers are installed, use the following PowerShell commands to verify the correct COM port and read data from the Wii Balance Board:

+1. Open PowerShell.
+2. Run the following commands to detect the COM port:
+   - Disconnect the USB cable.
+   - Run:
+     ```powershell
+     [System.IO.Ports.SerialPort]::getportnames()
+     ```
+   - Reconnect the USB cable and run the command again.
+The new COM port listed is your board’s port name.
+3. Note the COM port name (e.g., "COM6").

+To start reading data from the board:

+1. Open PowerShell and run these commands one by one:
+    ```powershell
+    $portName = "COM6"
+    $baudRate = 9600
+    $serialPort = New-Object System.IO.Ports.SerialPort $portName, $baudRate, None, 8, One
+    $serialPort.Open()
+    try {
+        while ($true) {
+            if ($serialPort.BytesToRead -gt 0) {
+                $data = $serialPort.ReadLine()
+                Write-Host $data
+            }
+            Start-Sleep -Milliseconds 100  # Delay to avoid excessive CPU usage
+        }
+    } catch {
+        Write-Error "An error occurred: $_"
+    } finally {
+        $serialPort.Close()
+        Write-Host "COM port closed."
+    }
+    ```
+2. If data is displayed, the setup is successful.

+### Executing the Program

+You can use the following scripts to process and analyze the data:

+- `/toolchain-gd32v/projects/wiiboard/data_read.py`: This script reads and plots sensor data, saving the output to a JSON file.
+- `/toolchain-gd32v/projects/wiiboard/sensor_data/sensitivity.py`: This script calculates the relationship between the sensor readings and the weight applied to the Wii Balance Board sensors.

+## Common Issues

+If you encounter problems:

+1. **COM Port Not Detected:** Ensure the USB connection is secure and verify that you are using the correct COM port.
+2. **No Data Output:** Check the power to the board and verify that the PowerShell commands are running without errors.

+## Contact

+For help or advice, please reach out to the contributors.

 ## Authors

-Contributors names and contact info

 Marwan Zarouf
-mail address: zarouf@kth.se